awsdocs/amazon-api-gateway-developer-guide/doc_source/websocket-api-logging.md

-# Configuring Logging for a WebSocket API<a name="websocket-api-logging"></a>
+# Configuring logging for a WebSocket API<a name="websocket-api-logging"></a>

 ## <a name="websocket-api-logging.intro"></a>

 You can enable logging to write logs to CloudWatch Logs\.
 You can use logging variables to customize the content of your logs\.

-For instructions on how to set up CloudWatch logging, see [Set Up CloudWatch API Logging Using the API Gateway Console](set-up-logging.md#set-up-access-logging-using-console)\.
+For instructions on how to set up CloudWatch logging, see [Set up CloudWatch API logging using the API Gateway console](set-up-logging.md#set-up-access-logging-using-console)\.

 When you specify the **Log Format**, you can choose which context variables to log\.
 The following variables are supported\.